 you will need*:

 *Find the decorating bag, coupler, tip and sprinkles in the craft store.
-For information on food coloring, click HERE.
+For food coloring information, click HERE.
 (Electric Pink Americolor Soft Gel Paste used here.)
-For information on finding supplies, click HERE.
+To find cookie decorating supplies, click HERE.
 For basic cookie decorating instructions, click HERE.

 bake your cookies.
 Prepare cookie dough according to the recipe, chill, and roll out.
 Cut out circles in any sizes you prefer.
 Shown here are a mix of 2-inches, 1 3/4-inches and 1 1/4-inches.
 Bake and let cool completely.